-At the end of the longest rubber in Test history, England won the seventh Test against Australia in Sydney by 62 runs to take the series 2-0 and regain the Ashes.
-This despite, quite astonishingly, not a single lbw decision being given against an Australian batsman in the whole series.
+At the end of the longest rubber in Test history, England won the seventh Test against Australia, in Sydney, by 62 runs to take the series 2-0 and regain the Ashes.
+This despite, quite astonishingly, not a single lbw decision being given against an Australian batter in the whole series.
 This match - Ian Chappell's first as captain, after Bill Lawry was dumped - was notable for crowd trouble on the second day, after John Snow felled Terry Jenner, which led to Ray Illingworth taking his team off the field.

 Another Australian wicketkeeper is born.
 Barry Jarman started off as understudy to Wally Grout before playing 19 Tests between 1959 and 1969.
 Nimble despite his 13 stone-plus frame, he was a very good keeper and a dangerous lower-order hitter who made two Test fifties.
 Jarman later became a Test umpire and an ICC referee, and was awarded the Medal of the Order of Australia in 1997.